Contract check · Residential lease

 The short answer

 Lease clauses that attempt to shift all repair costs to the tenant are common, but how far they hold up depends on the nature of the repair and what state law says about the landlord's obligations.
 Clauses requiring tenants to pay for routine maintenance — light bulbs, minor upkeep — are commonly treated as the tenant’s responsibility and rarely drive disputes.
 Clauses attempting to shift responsibility for structural repairs, habitability conditions, or items that many states treat as the landlord’s responsibility under state rules may face limits regardless of what the lease says.
 Some clauses are phrased broadly but are effectively limited in practice by the warranty of habitability doctrine, which many states apply to residential tenancies.
 Your lease's repair clause is the starting point; what it actually shifts — and what cannot be shifted — is worth understanding before you sign.
-Scan your lease to see what the repair clause says and how broadly it is drafted.

 No account requiredFile deleted after analysisNot legal advice